paraself/vuexy/README.md

 # vuexy
-An object oriented wrapper for vuex.
+An static typed wrapper for vuex.
+It's a WIP, do not use.